 Engaging Human Culture and the Natural World (19 credits)

-Course Number Course Title Description Credits ENGL 2133 WI: Introduction to Literature This course introduces an in-depth study of the poetry, fiction, nonfiction, and drama of American, English, and world literature.
+Course Number Course Title Description Credits ENGL 2133 Introduction to Literature This course introduces an in-depth study of the poetry, fiction, nonfiction, and drama of American, English, and world literature.
 3

 Historical Perspective (select one of the following)

 Course Number Course Title Description Credits HIST 1033 World Civilization to 1600 A survey of world history from the beginning of civilization to 1600.
 Introduction to the origins and early development of individual civilizations.
 Stresses interdependency and interrelations among cultures, and compares social, political, and religious movements.
 3 HIST 1043 World Civilization Since 1600 A survey of world history from 1600 to the present.
 Emphasis is placed on various nationalistic movements including the English, American, and French Revolutions; the rise of new nations; scientific expansion; changes in religious sects; world conflicts; and status of the world at the present.
 3 HIST 2013 American History to 1877 This course is a survey of American history to 1877.
 Topics include the colonial period, the Revolutionary era, the Constitution, Jeffersonianism, economic and territorial expansion, sectional tensions, the Civil War, and Reconstruction.
 3 HIST 2023 American History 1877 to Present This course is a study of American history from 1877 to the present.
 Topics include the New South, the New West, foreign affairs, industrialization, the Progressive Era, the World War I, the Great Depression, World War II, the Cold War, and present issues.
 3

 Humanities (select one of the following)